 - have your blood drawn for a blood test

-- fast—including liquids—for up to eight hours before the procedure
+- not drink or eat for up to eight hours before the procedure

 - arrange for someone to drive you home

 Just before the procedure, you’ll change into a hospital gown.
 Your doctor will give you a sedative through an intravenous (IV) line to help you relax.

 There are three basic types of liver biopsies.